 Details about how the placement process will work will be sent out to you when we send you an offer for our courses that include an industrial placement.

 On the placement

-Each student is to be assigned a Mentor in the setting, to support her/him whilst on placement.
+Each student is to be assigned a mentor in the setting to support them whilst on placement.
 Ideally, this person would be a member of staff with whom the student is likely to have daily contact.
-A Placement Supervisor from the University will visit the student and Mentor at the setting (usually once during the placement) and maintain contact and be there to support each student.
+A placement supervisor from the University will visit the student and mentor at the setting (usually once during the placement), and maintain contact and be there to support each student.

-- Learning Log, which will be a diarised record of the student’s activities and experience during the placement.
+- A learning log, which will be a diarised record of the student’s activities and experience during the placement.
 This will also include comments and feedback from their mentor at the placement provider organisation.
-Students are expected to produce one entry ever 3 to 4 weeks during placement.
+Students are expected to produce one entry every 3 to 4 weeks during placement.
 This will be assessed at the conclusion of the placement.